syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 paragraph.AppendText("Northwind Database is a set of tables containing data fitted into predefined categories.");

-//Add the new bookmark into Word document
+//Adds the new bookmark into Word document

 paragraph.AppendBookmarkStart("bm_empty");

 paragraph.AppendBookmarkEnd("bm_empty");

-//Move to the virtual cursor after the start location of the bookmark "bm_empty"
+//Moves the virtual cursor to the location after the start of the bookmark "bm_empty"

 bookmarkNavigator.MoveToBookmark("bm_empty", true, true);

-//Insert the text body part after the bookmark start
+//Inserts the text body part after the bookmark start

 bookmarkNavigator.InsertTextBodyPart(textBodyPart);